iAnonymous3000/iOS-Hardening-Guide/README.md

 - **Reviewing Guide Updates**: After updating your iOS, revisit this guide to ensure that your security settings and practices align with any new changes introduced by the update.

 ## External Resources for Further Learning
 - [Into the Cyberverse](https://alternativeto.net/list/34604/cyberverse) - The ultimate list of apps/services for better Security, Privacy and Anonymity
+- [Apple Platform Security Guide](https://support.apple.com/guide/security/welcome/web): Apple's detailed guide on the security features of their platforms.
+- [Apple's Privacy Website](https://www.apple.com/privacy/): Apple's overview of their approach to privacy.
+- [OWASP Mobile Security Testing Guide](https://owasp.org/www-project-mobile-security-testing-guide/): Comprehensive manual for mobile app security testing and reverse engineering.
-- [Personal Safety User Guide for Apple Devices](https://help.apple.com/pdf/personal-safety/en_US/personal-safety-user-guide.pdf): Apple's official guide is a comprehensive resource for anyone concerned about or experiencing technology-enabled abuse, stalking, or harassment.
-It offers practical steps to sever digital ties and utilize the built-in safety features of Apple devices.
+- [Personal Safety User Guide for Apple Devices](https://help.apple.com/pdf/personal-safety/en_US/personal-safety-user-guide.pdf): Apple's official guide for anyone concerned about or experiencing technology-enabled abuse, stalking, or harassment.
+- [r/privacy Wiki](https://www.reddit.com/r/privacy/wiki/index): The wiki for the r/privacy subreddit, which contains a wealth of privacy-related resources.

 ## Feedback and Contributions
-We welcome your suggestions and feedback.
-Please feel free to open an issue on this GitHub repository or submit a pull request with your contributions.
+We welcome and appreciate your suggestions and feedback.
+If you have ideas for improving this guide, please feel free to open an issue on this GitHub repository or submit a pull request with your contributions.

+Remember, security is an ongoing process.
+Stay vigilant, keep learning, and always prioritize the protection of your personal data.
+Together, we can create a safer, more privacy-respecting digital environment.

+Thank you for using the Ultimate iOS Hardening Guide!